AWS: Overview of Security Processes Whitepaper

 Read more about AWS Backup and Disaster Recovery

-Managed AWS Application Services
+Managed AWS Services

 You have a wealth of AWS managed services that can be used with your applications, including streaming, queueing, search, push notifications, and email deliveries such as: